Graphic designer

 Four buyer types who get the most lift from embedding Behance Feed Widget: Embed Adobe Behance Projects on Any Website on their site.

-Mirror your Behance brand identity, packaging, and editorial work onto your personal portfolio site.
-Pin your strongest case studies and let new client work appear automatically as you publish.
+Bring your Behance brand identity, packaging, and editorial work onto your personal portfolio site.
+Visitors browse your case studies on your domain, and the feed stays current as you publish new client work.

 Turn your portfolio page into a living gallery of high-resolution illustration and 3D work.
-Magazine and masonry layouts fit organic compositions far better than a fixed grid.
+The Masonry layout fits organic compositions far better than a fixed grid, and the feed updates when you post.

-Mirror your Behance photography projects onto your own site as a clean, brandable gallery.
-Showcase reportage, portrait, and product work in dedicated themed feeds without re-uploading.
+Put your Behance photography projects on your own site as a clean, brandable gallery.
+Show reportage, portrait, and product work in a feed that matches your site, with no re-uploading.

 | Bundled with popups, forms, quizzes |